Download your Free Guide

 If there's a vegan documentary that came claim it did it first, it could well be Food Inc.

 Released back in 2009, it is definitely one of the earliest entries on our list.
-It is the documentary that shone light on the side of animal agriculture that we had perhaps not seen before and likely inspired many of the films and documentaries of the next decade.
+It is the documentary that shone a light on the side of animal agriculture that we had perhaps not seen before and likely inspired many of the films and documentaries of the next decade.

-Vegan documentary maker Robert Kenner takes a surprising and eye-opening look at just how big food corporations have taken over the entire food chain in the
+Documentary maker Robert Kenner takes a surprising and eye-opening look at just how big food corporations have taken over the entire food chain in the

 It explores the inner workings of animal agriculture and the increasingly concerning methods they have adopted to keep up with demand.
 In a world so fueled by demand, the supply chain is at breaking point, and it’s no wonder the animals are treated as poorly as they are.